 T: Talk.
 Start talking!
 Start speaking up- whether in forums, in blogs, in person, to your family, or friends...everywhere.
 When you are on your social media channels, and there is an opportunity to talk about mental health awareness, take it.
 When you learn of an event or tragedy in the news and people want to blame or focus on things like politics, gun control, or movies...bring up the topic of mental health.
 Far too many times after a tragedy, politicians act quickly to score points and take the spotlight away from mental health and put it on policy debates.
 Mental health is apolitical.
 It doesn't care about partisanship, and if this fight will be successful, we need to talk about mental health awareness and bring it to light.
 Initiate the discussion.
 Shine a light on the realm of mental health so people can start thinking about it, and focusing on it.
 Teach others what you have learned.
 If you have a website, consider placing our seal below on it (or place one of yours), to announce to the world that you are part of a larger effort to reduce and end stigma.

 E: Embrace Therapy.
 Here is a sentence that all of our society should believe: "There is no shame in therapy."
 We must stop this notion of embarrassment over seeing a therapist.
 When an employee tells someone at work "I have a doctor's appointment", no one bats an eye.
 But to say "I have an appointment with my counselor (or psychologist)" suddenly people start mumbling, "Oooh, did you hear so-and-so is seeing a therapist?
 Must be dealing with something serious"...and thus the rumor mill begins to churn, and stigma has won.
-This is nonsense, and has to stop.
+We call on people everwhere to please stop this and take a new and brighter view of the work of therapists and mental health professionals.
 A doctor helps to take care of our physical health, just like a therapist is there to help take care of our mental health.
 There is no shame in seeing a therapist.
 We need to start recognizing the many benefits that therapy can give us, and view it as something positive.
 Talk about counseling and therapy openly as something that is healthy, and not shameful.
 Therapy is a good thing.
 We can say it, and fully believe it, because it is true.

 How Does Stigma Happen?